cratervale/The-Great-Mobile-Race/README.md

 #### Future
-Web technologies (and my programmin' skills) have come a long way since 2009, and so this repo requires some work to iron out the many wrinkles.
+Web technologies (and my programmin' skills) have come a long way since 2009, and so this project requires some work.

-I have always had plans to add additional mobiles to the race, giving users to race anything that could conceivably go fast.
+I have plans to add additional mobiles to the race.
 The amazingly talented  illustrator [Max Wittert](http://home.maxwittert.com/) has made a number of delightful sketches for this project.
 As of today, they are still sitting in the images directory, waiting to be integrated.
-Sorry Max.